prabath/ballerina-security/fine-grained-service-authz-with-opa/README.md

 {"status":"order created successfully"}
 ```
 * **Step:6** Step-6 in the above diagram happens before the step-5 produces the response.
 There the Order Processing microservice talks to the OPA server to check whether the user from the provided JWT is elgible to do a POST to the orders resource.

+* **TODO** At the moment the call to OPA server is done at the service level.
+This has to be moved to a reusable interceptor.